Kimi71Jedidiah/Kimi71Jedidiah/README.md

 -->

 <h1 align="center">Hi 👋!
 Nice to see you here. </h1>
 <h3 align="center">Welcome to my page!
-I'm Qinyi Chen, a passionate software developer in the US 🇺🇸 </h3>
+I'm Qinyi Chen, a passionate software developer in the US 🇺🇸.

+I will graduate from Harvard University in May, 2023, seeking a job as a software engineer 👩‍💻. </h3>